What Is Deindividuation? Effects And Solutions

 Many people might agree that most people wouldn't normally engage in such activity in their own individual sphere of existence, but during this crisis, it became a common event.
 This behavior shift may have occurred because people didn't feel they would be held responsible for their actions, so they crossed a line they might not have otherwise to satisfy their own motives or needs.

 While there are some positive situations that can come as a result of deindividuation, it can often be dangerous for those who are affected.
 This causes many to ask the question: Why do people engage in behavior that they might know is wrong?
-There are a number of potential reasons:
+The following are potential reasons:

 Getty/PeopleImages